Qinling–Huaihe Line: History

 Northern and Southern Dynasties circa 497: Northern Wei and Southern Qi.

 The line has served as the border between northern and southern Chinese dynasties: between the Northern and Southern dynasties of c.
-3th-6th century and between the Southern Song of c.
+3rd-6th century and between the Southern Song of c.
 13th century and its northern neighbor Jin dynasty.

 Historically, due to being the Cradle of Chinese Civilization, the North had been more developed than the South.
-That has changed over time and three of the four most developed Tier 1 cities in China are in the South.
+That has changed over time and three of the four most developed tier-1 cities in China are in the South.
 It was in the Ming dynasty that the economy of the South started to outpace the economy of the North.
-The gross regional product (GRP) of provinces and counties below the line was equal to those above the line in 1960, but by 2019, the south's GRP had become 83% larger than the north's.
+The gross regional domestic product (GRDP) of provinces and counties below the line was equal to those above the line in 1960, but by 2019, the South's GRDP had become 83% larger than the North's.

 In 1908, Chinese geographer Zhang Xiangwen defined northern China as anything above a line running along the Qinling in the west and the Huai River the east.

 Cultural significance

 In the 1950s, when large social projects were common yet the country was poor, it was decided that subsidized district heating systems would only be installed north of the line.
-Because the major source of heating came from coal-burning plants as of 2010, the north has historically suffered from heavier air pollution.
+Because the major source of heating came from coal-fired power stations as of 2010, the north has historically suffered from heavier air pollution.
 Nevertheless, a 2014 poll suggests that southerners also want central heating.
 Some places just south of the Qinling–Huaihe Line can become quite cold in the winter, making life difficult especially for those who cannot afford electrical heating at the market rate.
-Central heating does not allow for individual regulation, so that it can get too warm.
+Central heating does not allow for individual regulation, so it can sometimes get too warm.